go-pdf/fpdf/doc/document.md

 Also, support is provided to automatically translate UTF-8 runes to code page encodings for languages that have fewer than 256 glyphs.

-## We Are Closed

-This repository will not be maintained, at least for some unknown duration.
-But it is hoped that gofpdf has a bright future in the open source world.
-Due to Go's promise of compatibility, gofpdf should continue to function without modification for a longer time than would be the case with many other languages.

-Forks should be based on the [last viable commit][last-commit].
-Tools such as [active-forks][gofpdf-fork] can be used to select a fork that looks promising for your needs.
-If a particular fork looks like it has taken the lead in attracting followers, this README will be updated to point people in that direction.

-The efforts of all contributors to this project have been deeply appreciated.
-Best wishes to all of you.

 ## Installation